Attaining near-ideal Dicke superradiance in expanded spatial domains: Theory of photon emission from multiple inverted emitters at early time

-Keep in mind that, other from assuming that all emitters are identical and have the same transition frequency, we made no further assumptions while deriving the superradiance condition above.
+Keep in mind that, other than assuming that all emitters are inverted initially and have the same transition frequency, we made no further assumptions while deriving the superradiance condition above.
 This result is important for those situations where emitters are in a complex environment rather than homogeneous free space, such as the plasmonic systems \cite{pus10prb,mar10plsnano,ren16prb}, where the decay and interaction are sensitive to the spatial arrangement of emitters, and these systems are frequently used to increase the emission rate of collective emitter systems.
-Therefore, as long as their decoherence matrix $\boldsymbol \Gamma$ is known, the result of Eqs.~(10)-(12) is can be used to assess whether a multi-emitter system will undergo superradiance in general, and the dynamics of the whole $2^N$-dimensional system does not need to be calculated.
-Furthermore, as shown in Sec.~IV, $g^{(2)}(0)$ has an extensive connection with the emission dynamics, it is also possible to calculate this value in order to assess the emission characteristics for a large number of emitters.
+Therefore, as long as their decoherence matrix $\boldsymbol \Gamma$ is known, the results of Eqs.~(10)-(12) can be used to assess whether a multi-emitter system will undergo superradiance in general, and the dynamics of the whole $2^N$-dimensional system does not need to be calculated.
+Furthermore, as will be shown in Sec.~IV, $g^{(2)}(0)$ has an extensive connection with the emission dynamics, so it is also possible to calculate this value to assess the other emission characteristics, such as emission burst intensity, for some special cases and for a large number of emitters.

 Next, we examine the initial second-order correlation function in several special cases.
 The first involves identical spontaneous decay but distinct emitter-emitter couplings.
 According to Cauchy-Schwarz inequality, we have